hbvj99/hbvj99.github.io/_posts/2020/2020-04-03-working-full-time-remotely-pros-cons.md

 Similarly, working remotely means completely depending upon the technology and having the right tools.
 If you aren't familiar or comfortable with video conferencing, the rights tools that are used by your colleagues like team management, you might miss out if your employer doesn't provide you with a time frame to learn those stuff or you aren't provided access to those tools.

-If you are a type of person who actively love outdoors activities and meeting new people, you might be anxious not being able to make face-to-face communcation , spending more time in one place - I remerber one collegue droping out beacause of this very reason.
+If you are a type of person who actively loves outdoors activities and meeting new people, you might be anxious not being able to make face-to-face communication, spending more time in one place - I remember, one of my colleagues dropping out because of this very reason.
 On the other hand, this could be plus point for introverts.

 ## Language barrier and open-mind
 This is the most important of all, proficiency in the second language is a must if your native language is not English.
 Without right and clear communication with the team members, there is really nothing you can do.
-I would say slightly above intermediate to fluent is good, you need to also practise listening dialogues, slangs and differet accents for improvements.
+I would say slightly above intermediate to fluent is good, you need to also practise listening dialogues, slangs and different accents for improvements.

 In spite of working with the right tools, there is a high chance that you will miss something in the team meetings if you don't ask questions.
 Having friends, helpful people is also important if you got stuck somewhere - they are the one to help you.
 You are constantly talking with new peoples when video conferencing, and you need to understand them quickly and brushing English skills is important, listening podcasts, reading books helps a lot.
 Let's be honest here, we sometimes don't understand and get nervous when dealing with client and the ability to redirect the question to another team member that he/she could handle it, that's the skill we need to master.